-CHEC has installed three public electric vehicle (EV) charging stations on Hatteras Island.
-There is a DC Fast charger located at the Avon Pier parking lot in Avon.
-A Level 2 station is located in Rodanthe in the parking lot of Kitty Hawk Kites, and another Level 2 is located at Hatteras Landing in Hatteras Village.
+CHEC has installed five public electric vehicle (EV) charging stations on Hatteras Island.
+There are two DC Fast charger located at the Avon Pier parking lot in Avon.
+A Level 2 station is located in Rodanthe in the parking lot of Kitty Hawk Kites, a Level 2 station by the Buxton Woods trailhead across from the Cape Hatteras Lighthouse and another Level 2 is located at Hatteras Landing in Hatteras Village.
 All CHEC owned stations are the ChargePoint brand.
 There is a fee to charge at our stations, payable through the ChargePoint app.

 There is a free public charger and a Tesla charger, owned by the Inn on Pamlico Sound, located at 49684 Hwy 12 in Buxton.

 To view a map of all electric vehicle charging on Hatteras Island, visit PlugShare.com.

 ChargePoint L2 Home Charger Rebate

 We are now offering $100 rebates to members who install a Level 2 ChargePoint electric vehicle (EV) home charger in their Hatteras Island home.
 The ChargePoint brand home chargers can be purchased from a variety of online retailers and are available as a plug-in station or hardwired station.
 These home stations charge most EVs in under four hours and work up to six times faster than using a regular wall outlet.
 Members can also use the ChargePoint app to schedule charging and take advantage of CHEC's Time-of-Use rate by charging when electricity is cheapest.
 ChargePoint is the first Energy Star certified EV charger and uses an average of 40% less energy than any other car chargers on the market.